prateekrastogi/consert.seeder/README.md

-recombee: Seeds the yt-videos of type 'video' and enriched-artist of type 'artist' to recombee dependent on: enriched-artist and yt-video
+recombee: Seeds the yt-videos of type 'video' and enriched-artist of type 'artist' to recombee dependent on: enriched-artist and yt-video set* methods: Mostly used while setting the whole/part thing up from scratch, otherwise no usage in regular system running

 ------ Recombee Data Model ------

 Item Properties:
 ---------------

-itemType <string>: ItemType of uploaded recommendation items, can be of multiple types such as 'video', 'artist' etc. kind <string>: Youtube resource kind etag <string>: Http etag of the resource contentDetails-duration <string>
+itemType <string>: ItemType of uploaded recommendation items, can be of multiple types such as 'video','artist','genre' kind <string>: Youtube resource kind etag <string>: Http etag of the resource contentDetails-duration <string>